2021–22 Pacific Tigers men's basketball team

 The 2021–22 Pacific Tigers men's basketball team represented the University of the Pacific during the 2021–22 NCAA Division I men's basketball season.
-The Tigers were led by first-year head coach Leonard Perry and played their home games at the Alex G. Spanos Center in Stockton, California as members of the West Coast Conference.
+The Tigers were led by first-year head coach Leonard Perry and played their home games at the Alex G. Spanos Center in Stockton, California as members of the West Coast Conference (WCC).

+The Tigers finished the season 8–22, 3–11 in WCC play, to finish in eighth place.
+They lost in the first round of the WCC tournament to Loyola Marymount.

 Previous season

-The Tigers finished the 2020–21 season 9–9, 6–7 in WCC play to finish in fifth place.
+The Tigers finished the 2020–21 season 9–9, 6–7 in WCC play, to finish in fifth place.
 They lost in the second round of the WCC tournament to Santa Clara.

-On March 5, Stoudamire left to join the coaching staff of the Boston Celtics after 5 seasons and was replaced by top assistant Leonard Perry on July 7.
+On March 5, 2021 head coach Damon Stoudamire left to join the coaching staff of the NBA's Boston Celtics after five seasons and was replaced by top assistant Leonard Perry on July 7.